-Neelum Films is a film production company based in Rochester, New York.
-It showcases the work of artist and independent filmmaker Mara Ahmed:
+Neelum Films is a film production company based on Long Island, New York.
+It showcases the work of artist and independent filmmaker Mara Ahmed.

 Neelum Films was created in 2008 to produce, support and galvanize documentaries and multimedia art that highlight stories relegated to the periphery.
 The idea is to create solidarity with marginalized communities by empowering them to tell their own stories.
 The first documentary produced by Neelum Films, ‘The Muslims I Know,’ was directed and produced by Mara Ahmed and premiered at the Dryden Theatre in 2008.
 It started a dialogue between American Muslims and people of other faiths.
 Mara’s second film, ‘Pakistan One on One,’ opened at the Little Theatre in 2011 and is a broad survey of public opinion about the US, shot entirely in Lahore.
 It provides American audiences direct access to a diverse cross-section of Pakistani society in the city of Lahore.
 Mara’s third film, ‘A Thin Wall,’ explores the partition of India and possibilities of reconciliation.
 It is shot on both sides of the India-Pakistan border and premiered at the Bradford Literature Festival, in England, in 2015.